 If you don’t want to stay in one of those sub-zero rooms, you can also simply visit the Icehotel.
 Plus, the site does have some heated rooms that, obviously, aren’t built out of ice.
 The permanent, non-ice bit is called Icehotel 365, which also runs hiking, rafting and fishing tours of the surrounding area.

 Our one tip?
 Don’t put it off for too long.
-This version of the Icehotel is only open until April 2022, when the entire thing will melt back into the river from whence it came.
+This version of the Icehotel will be open until April 2023, when the entire thing will melt back into the river from whence it came.